paulywill/paulywill.github.io/_posts/2020-02-21-aws-devops-pro-start.md

 ### Preamble

-I prematurely indicated my intension of starting my AWS DevOps Professional Certification journey awhile back (tk: tweet link).
+I prematurely [indicated](https://twitter.com/paulwillgamble/status/1220524505082355717) my intension of starting my AWS DevOps Professional Certification journey awhile back, as nudged by Quincy from [FreeCodeCamp.org](https://www.freecodecamp.org/news/awscertified-challenge-free-path-aws-cloud-certifications/).

 Unfortunately nightly fatigue, overflowing to-do items, and excuses always prevented me starting.

+Waiting to "*__feel like it__*" is a horrible game plan.

-It's going to be a long journey and decide to use this blog as my accountability as I pluck away.
+It's going to be a long journey and decide to use this blog as my accountability as I pluck away, lunch hours, every night, and some mornings on them magic no gym rest days.

 ### Day 1 (take 2)